Best High-Resolution Satellite Images: Alternatives to Google Maps

 Free vs. Premium Considerations:

-- Educational institutions often receive free access
+- Educational institutions may have separate access options

 Image Quality Factors: